sr99622/wabash/README.md

 scripts\windows\build_installer
 ```

-The installer itself can be found in the installer subdirectory.
+The executable installer itself can be found in the installer subdirectory.

 &nbsp;
 ### License